Who Holds the Deed in Owner Financing?

 Common Structures in Owner Financing

-Owner financing can take various forms, but two of the most common structures are the Contract for Deed and the Seller-Financed Mortgage.
+Owner financing can work in different ways.
+The two most common types are the Contract for Deed and the Seller-Financed Mortgage.

 Contract for Deed

-Also known as an installment sale contract, the Contract for Deed is a straightforward form of owner financing.
-Here’s how it works:
+The Contract for Deed, also called an installment sale contract, is a simple way for owner financing.
+Here is how it works:

-• Seller Retains Legal Title: The seller retains legal title and possession of the deed until the buyer completes all purchase payments as stipulated in the contract.
+1. Seller Keeps Legal Title: The seller keeps the legal title and the deed until the buyer pays for everything as stated in the contract.

-• Buyer Gains Equitable Title: The buyer acquires equitable title at the time of purchase, giving them the right to occupy and use the property.
-However, the deed is only transferred to the buyer once all payments are made in full.
+2. Buyer Gets Equitable Title: The buyer gets equitable title when they buy the property.
+This gives them the right to live in and use the property.
+However, the deed goes to the buyer only after all payments are fully made.

-This structure is common because it offers protection to the seller, ensuring they retain control over the property until the buyer fulfills their payment obligations.
+This structure is popular because it protects the seller.
+It makes sure they keep control of the property until the buyer finishes their payments.

 Diagram showing the owner financing process from buyer to seller